Last updated on September 13th, 2021 at 12:51 pm

 Transfagarasan Road

-Apart from the road itself, other sites not to be missed along the route include Balea Lake, Vidraru Dam and many more.
-We knew this day would be very long so we had made plans to spend the night in Bucsenesti, a small town on the Transfagarasan, rather than keep driving towards Bucharest.
+Apart from the road itself, other sites not to be missed along the Transfagarasan route include Balea Lake, Vidraru Dam and many more.
+Keep in mind, you’re going to spend a full day on the road, so plan to spend the night in Corbeni, a small town near the southern end of Transfagarasan, rather than keep driving towards Bucharest.

 Day 7: Bucsenesti – Bucharest

-After a long and relaxing sleep it was time to drive the last part of the Transfagarasan Highway.
-The latter wasn’t even remotely as interesting as the part we had driven the previous day though.
+After a long and relaxing sleep, it’s time to drive the last part of the Transfagarasan Highway.
+The latter isn’t even remotely as interesting as the part of the previous day though.
 The Transfagarasan ends in the town of Bascov.
-From then on, it is a rather dull drive to the centre of Bucharest.
-We arrived at the Romanian capital just in time to drop off our rental car and hurry to Casa Ceausescu for our scheduled guided tour to Ceausescu’s former residence before getting a first glimpse of Bucharest itself.
+From then on, it is a rather two-and-a-half-hour dull drive to the city centre of Bucharest.

 Parking in Romania